-A brake stops the cutter blades from freewheeling within five (5) seconds after disengaging the clutch.
-If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be repaired or replaced before operating the mower.
+A brake stops the cutter blades (and blower on GHS equipped models) from freewheeling within five (5) seconds after disengaging the clutch.
+If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before operating the mower.
 Contact your Walker dealer, or refer to ADJUSTMENTS of Clutch Disengagement/Brake Action in Maintenance Instructions.